 How do the seasons affect wildlife activity in Greater Boston?

 Winter (December - February) slows down, calls are mostly squirrels and mice with an occasional emergency call for bats in the living space.
 Spring (March - mid June) is busy, with just about everything.
 Very high volume of squirrel calls.
 Bats start flying, raccoons are having their litters, skunks and woodchucks are also very active under decks, sheds, etc. This time of year, birds are also nesting in all kinds of places they shouldn’t be.
 We handle all of this, but like to focus mostly on squirrels, bats and birds at that time.
 Summer (mid-Jun - August), lots of bat calls and bat exclusions.
 Other animals inside the home tend to slow down.
 Outside ground trapping for raccoons (the juveniles are now running around causing problems) skunks, woodchucks, etc. pick up, as well as underground exclusion fence installations.
 Fall, (September - November) the squirrels start picking up again and become our primary focus.
 We seem to get rat and mice calls constantly throughout the year.

 What are some common signs of nuisance wildlife activity?

 Noise (scratching, scurrying, chirping), droppings, dead smells, damage to roofs, broken shingles and/or insulation in the gutter or on the ground around the home.

 Keep tree branches 8 feet from the roof, remove bird feeders and compost piles, keep trash cans sealed and away from the home, chimney caps are always recommended.
 Make sure gutters and downspouts are working properly.
 Make sure soffits, fascia and trim are in good repair.
-Rinforce week spots and potential entry points on your roof.
-If there is any question, have Critter Control do and inspection and provide recommendations.
+Reinforce weak spots and potential entry points on your roof.
+If there is any question, have Critter Control do an inspection and provide recommendations.

 When should homeowners call Critter Control?